Asforaa/eBook-Store-API/README.md

 A simple eBook store backend built with **NestJS**, featuring JWT authentication, role-based API calls, and CRUD operations for users and books.

+The aim of this project is to apply the skills I learn in my NestJS journey.

 ## Features

 - **Authentication & Authorization**